ecaron/home-rower-game/README.md

 post](http://www.olympum.com/sports/rowing-with-waterrower-in-zwift) for
 context.

-**B$ disclaimer: this code is just a quick Friday afternoon hack with a bunch of subsequent patches.
-Use at your own risk!**

-## Installation on the Raspberry Pi ##
+## Installation on the Raspberry Pi

 These instructions are specific to the Raspberry, although it should work in any Linux distro and on Mac with little modifications.
 I have